-In order to program the Digitizer using the I-CubeX editor, you will need to connect the Digitizer's MIDI output to your MIDI interface's MIDI input, and the Digitizer's MIDI input to your MIDI interface's MIDI output.
+In order to program the Digitizer or miniDig using the I-CubeX editor, you will need to connect the Digitizer's or miniDig's MIDI output to your MIDI interface's MIDI input, and the Digitizer's or miniDig's MIDI input to your MIDI interface's MIDI output.

-Fig. 1-1: Stand alone mode basic MIDI signal path between the Digitizer and computer.
+Stand alone mode basic MIDI signal path between the Digitizer or miniDig and computer.

-Fig. 1-2: Alternate stand alone mode MIDI signal path including a synthesizer or other MIDI gear.
+Alternate stand alone mode MIDI signal path including a synthesizer or other MIDI gear.

-You may chain other MIDI devices (thru) between the computer and the Digitizer (although some older devices may not be able to keep up with the sheer amount of MIDI messages).
+You may chain other MIDI devices (thru) between the computer and the Digitizer or miniDig (although some older devices may not be able to keep up with the sheer amount of MIDI messages).

-For host mode only, we suggest that you plug your MIDI devices between the PC's MIDI output and the Digitizer's MIDI input.
+For host mode only, we suggest that you plug your MIDI devices between the PC's MIDI output and the Digitizer's or miniDig's MIDI input.

-Fig. 1-3: Host mode MIDI signal path including a synthesizer or other MIDI gear.
+Host mode MIDI signal path including a synthesizer or other MIDI gear.